MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 1. **Vendors and contractors use Remote Assist,** i.e., a company wants vendors and contractors that aren’t part of the company tenant to use Remote Assist.
 This document focuses on this scenario.

-> [!Note] To appropriately license this scenario, please contact your Microsoft sales representative.
+> [!Note] This document describes technical steps to enable this scenario.
+However, additional licensing configuration may be required.
+To appropriately license vendors and contractors to use Remote Assist, please contact your Microsoft sales representative.

 ## Account types